 My great-grandfather emigrated from “Minsk Gubernia” to NY.
 Saved money, sent enough back to send for his wife… and the ship arrived, and his wife’s sister stepped off.
 Wife died and she took her place.
 She ended up being my great-grandma!
 Love those traditions.

-My story begins with my first known ancestor, Y Chromosomal Adam.
+My story begins with my first known ancestor, for the human part of my DNA, was Y Chromosomal Adam.
 He’s the first “anatomically modern human,” as the evolutionary-biologists call them: the one man whom science has taught us that I’m descended from.
 And all other modern humans, too.